 The schools that the portal covers were determined by using three separate sources of schools and decisions were based on data availability.
 The three sources were: (1) a list of school codes from the Idaho State Department of Education (SDE); (2) the school enrollment data from the Idaho SDE enrollment figures; and (3) the Idaho Accountability Report Card.
 Schools appearing in all three data sources were automatically included in the portal.
-Those in only one source were not included.

 Charter Schools in Districts